cla-bit/django_env_settings/README.md

 ```
 > **NOTE**
 >
-> If using linux/MacOS based terminals, use "python3".
+> If using linux/MacOS terminal, use "python3".

 - Activate your virtual environment